HazyResearch/meerkat/docs/source/guide/reactive/getting-started.md

 The reason is that `x` is just a variable here.
 By changing `x`, we aren't changing the object that `x` points to (i.e. the `int` `1`).
 Instead, we are just changing the variable `x` to point to a different object.

-*What we need here is to update the object that `x` points to.* It's impossible to do this with a regular `int` object.
-But we can do this with a `Store` object.
+*What we need here is to update the object that `x` points to.* It's impossible to do this with a regular `int`.
+We can do this with a `Store` instead.

 ```python
 x = mk.Store(1)